 Insufficient payment will result in your classes being dropped.
-You must pay in full or enroll with FACTS to re-register for classes.
+You must pay in full or sign up for a payment plan to re-register for classes.

-To enroll or login to e-Cashier, click here.
+To enroll in a payment plan, click here.

 Students, including those receiving financial aid, have two payment options:

 - Payment in full

 It is KCC’s policy that all students must pay in full or enroll in a payment plan within 24 hours of registration to avoid being dropped from your classes.

 There is a $30 non-refundable enrollment fee each semester for activating an account in the payment plan.

 Financial Aid Students

 All financial aid and scholarship students must enroll in a payment plan even if an award package will cover one’s balance in full.

 The $30 non-refundable enrollment fee will not be assessed until your payment plan account has been activated.
 You will not be activated into a payment plan until after your financial aid transmits and only if your award does not pay your account balance in full.